1.Important information and who we are

 Registration with the Information Commissioner’s Office

 Rosenblatt is registered at the ICO on its directory of registered of data controllers.
-Our ICO registration number is: TBC
+Our ICO registration number is: ZA357110

 Data protection manager: